 1. Plumbing is Whistling

-If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
-Having a plumber install a water softener is the best way to solve this issue.
+If you have issues with soap scum, clogged pipes or appliances deteriorating quickly, you might have hard water.
+Having a plumber install a water softener is the best way to fix this problem.

 - Brass: up to 100 years